ARM-software/acle/main/acle.md

 ## Function Multi Versioning

-The specification for Function Multi Versioning is in [**Beta**state](#current-status-and-anticipated-changes) and may change or be extended in the future.
+The specification for Function Multi Versioning is in [**Beta** state](#current-status-and-anticipated-changes) and might change or be extended in the future.

 Function Multi Versioning provides a convenient way to select the most appropriate version of a function at runtime.
 All versions of the function may be in the final binary.
 The compiler generates all supported versions and the runtime makes the selection at load time.

 The following attributes trigger the multi version code generation:
 `__attribute__((target_version("name")))` and
 `__attribute__((target_clones("name",...)))`.

-1. These attributes can't be mixed with each other.
+* These attributes can't be mixed with each other.
-2. The `"default"` version means the version of the function that would be generated without these attributes.
+* The `default` version means the version of the function that would be generated without these attributes.
-3. `"name"` is the dependent features from the tables below.
+* `name` is the dependent features from the tables below.
-4. The dependent features could be joined by the `+` sign.
+* The dependent features could be joined by the `+` sign.
-5. None of these attributes will enable the corresponding ACLE feature(s) associated to the `"name"` expressed in the attribute.
+* None of these attributes will enable the corresponding ACLE feature(s) associated to the `name` expressed in the attribute.
-6. These attributes have no effect on the calling convention.
+* These attributes have no effect on the calling convention.
-7. All versions must use the same calling convention.
+* All versions must use the same calling convention.
-7. If only the `"default"` version exist it should be linked directly.
+* If only the `default` version exist it should be linked directly.
-8. FMV may be disabled in compile time by a compiler flag.
-In this case the `"default"` version shall be used.
+* FMV may be disabled in compile time by a compiler flag.
+In this case the `default` version shall be used.

-The attribute `__attribute__((target_version("name")))` expresses the following:
+The attribute `__attribute__((target_version("name")))` expresses the
+following:

-10. when applied to a function it becomes one of the versions.
+* when applied to a function it becomes one of the versions.
 Function with the same name may exist with multiple versions in the same translation unit.
-11. One `"default"` version of the function is required to be provided.
+* One `default` version of the function is required to be provided.
-  a.
-Implicitly, without this attribute,
+  * Implicitly, without this attribute,
-  b. or explicitly providing the `"default"` in the attribute.
+  * or explicitly providing the `default` in the attribute.
-12. All instances of the versions shall share the same function signature.
+* All instances of the versions shall share the same function signature.

 The attribute `__attribute__((target_clones("name",...)))` expresses the
 following:

-13. when applied to a function the compiler emits multiple versions based on the arguments.
+* when applied to a function the compiler emits multiple versions based on the arguments.
-  a.
-One of them is implicitly the `"default"`.
+  * One of them is implicitly the `default`.
-  b.
-If the `"default"` matches with an other explicitly provided version the compiler can emit only one function instead of the two.
+  * If the `default` matches with an other explicitly provided version the compiler can emit only one function instead of the two.
-14. If a name is not recognized the compiler should ignore it.
+* If a name is not recognized the compiler should ignore it.

 `__ARM_FEATURE_FUNCTION_MULTI_VERSIONING` is defined to 1 if the versioning mechanism described in this section is supported by the compiler and it is enabled.

 ### Name mangling